LlMrc/clarity-privacy-policy/README.md

 ## 1. Information Collection and Use

-**We do NOT collect any Personal Data (information that can identify you personally) directly from you.** You are not required to create an account, provide your name, email address, or any other information that could directly identify you to use Inner Glow.
+**We do NOT collect any Personal Data (information that can identify you personally) directly from you.** You are not required to create an account, provide your name, email address, or any other information that could directly identify you to use clarity core.

 ### Types of Data Collected (via Third-Party Services)